World Mission Sunday

 –

-While the collection is held on one weekend, Pope Leo has asked for an entire month devoted to our common call to mission.
+While the collection is held on one weekend, the Holy Father has asked for an entire month devoted to our common call to mission.
 Learn more about our Diocesan Office of Missions.